karunakar2/db_logger/README.md

-# A pythin logging handler to write in any databases
+# A pytho(i)n logging handler to write in any databases